TACC/Core-CMS/README.md

 ### Usage

 1. Make changes to source files.
-2. Compile changes to source via:
+2. Build changes from source via:
     - (manually, for any ready changes) `npm run build`
     - (automatically, on source change) `npm run watch`
 3. Confirm that the build output has changed.